langroid/langroid/README.md

 and then a follow-up question:
 > what did she build?

-2. "chat"-based dockerfile creator.
-This is just a prelim starting point.
+### "chat"-based dockerfile creator.

+This is just a prelim starting point, where we leverage the knowledge, reasoning and planning ability of the LLM.
+We don't hard-code any logic, and all the smarts are in the initial prompt.
+The LLM generates questions to help it generate the dockerfile, the humans answers them one by one.

 ```bash
 python3 examples/dockerfile/chat.py